THE AMAZING 2001 FLOOD!

 vehicles attempted to cross flooded areas only to fail

 miserably.
-After he saw their cars get permanently stuck, Gary
+Once he saw their cars get permanently stuck, Gary

 that ultimately forced him to drive on the wrong side of